XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 Facilities that require periodic rescanning on a scheduled cycle (construction progress monitoring, facility management, asset tracking) use Map Fusion to merge new scan segments with existing baseline data.
 Only the changed zones need to be recaptured.
 The new segments are fused with the unchanged baseline through shared control points.

-This scenario requires control point infrastructure to be planned into the baseline scan from day 1.
+This scenario requires control point infrastructure to be planned into the baseline scan from day one.
 Control points cannot be added to a completed scan after the fact.
 If the baseline has no shared control points with the future rescan zones, fusion is not possible.
 See the Control Point Planning section in 5.2 Pre-Project Planning for permanent control point requirements.

 Loop closure still matters within each segment.
 Map Fusion aligns segments to each other, but it cannot fix drift that already exists inside a segment.
 Each individual scan must be executed with proper loop technique before fusion adds any value.